 Properly watching a meteor shower entails finding a suitably dark location, so that’s what I did.
 I was out all night halfway down Cape Spear Path, far from the city light of St. John’s.
 Ideally I should have been even further away but I didn’t feel like driving for hours and hours, plus I usually stick to familiar trails when I’m hiking at night.

 This particular night hike started out under a sky packed with dense clouds, not so good.
 Luckily, the ‘mostly clear’ forecast eventually came true and I settled in for the night on a comfortable looking rock.
 It didn’t take long for the first sparks to shoot overhead and I greeted them enthusiastically whenever they streaked through the sky.

 Again, this is not a sign of me going GaGa, I was just broadcasting my presence to any nearby moose.

-The meteor shower continued at low volume as the hours progressed when an icy fog settled on the marsh I was occupying.
-I had chosen a low lying area in order to be shielded from the bright light coming off St. John’s and the rising moon.
-This shielding worked fine but being in a valley also meant the fog was here to stay, it froze onto the trail, onto my formerly comfortable rock and when I skidded over the frozen boardwalk to my camera, I found it had also frozen onto my lens… Too bad: ice on my lens meant fuzzy pictures… Dancing in the dark had kept me warm just fine but of course my camera needed to stay put in this freezing cold.
+The meteor shower continued at a low volume, and as the hours progressed an icy fog settled on the marsh I was occupying.
+I had chosen a low lying area in order to be shielded from the rising moon and the bright light coming off St. John’s.
+This shielding worked fine but being in a valley also meant the fog was here to stay, it froze onto the trail, onto my formerly comfortable rock and when I skidded over the frozen boardwalk to check on my camera, I found it had also frozen onto my lens… Too bad: ice on my lens meant fuzzy pictures… Dancing in the dark had kept me warm just fine but of course my camera needed to stay put in this freezing cold.

 So, what about the meteor shower photos?
 They’re fuzzy I tell you, fuzzy!